 Academic pressure on young adults has reached intense levels.
 The stress of getting into the right college, making good grades, and landing the best internships—all in preparation for success in the workplace—takes an enormous toll on young adult mental health.
-Too often, academic success comes at the expense of young adults’ social and emotional development, and the pandemic’s impact on the education system and the job market isn’t helping.
+Too often, academic success comes at the expense of young adults’ social and emotional development.

 The College Admissions Scandal

 In 2019, the enormous pressure associated with the college applications process came to light with the revelation of a long-running college admissions bribery scandal.
 Known as Operation Varsity Blues, the federal investigation found that 33 parents of college applicants had paid more than $25 million to William Rick Singer, who bribed college officials and inflated the students’ grades on college admissions entrance exams.
 Now the subject of a new Netflix documentary, the scandal showed the lengths that wealthy and highly privileged parents were willing to go to ensure that their kids got into the “best” schools.
 Hollywood actors Lori Loughlin and Felicity Huffman were among those who pleaded guilty to paying Singer to get their daughters into top-ranking colleges.

 While most families would never consider committing such crimes (nor have the necessary funds), the scandal illuminates the outsize importance that society places on academic achievement.
 Consequently, young people suffer through the stress of AP classes, take the SATs again and again in search of the highest possible score, and pull all-nighters, putting their mental health on the line.
 A survey by the Stanford affiliate Challenge Success found that two-thirds of high school students are “often or always worried” about getting into the college of their choice.